codysharma/SpacemanGame/README.md

 At the beginning of a round, select the option to enter a word or phrase with spaces.
 X Pull random word API for bot play.
 X Create a hint function to appear after certain number consecutive incorrect guesses.
-Decorate the liftoff counter with colored text, background div, etc.
+X Decorate the liftoff counter with colored text, background div, etc.
 X Download gif of image to make the rocket have movement.
 Save timed results and display session history.
 Parse timed results by difficulty/char length to make the data more comparable.